imaspons/Getting-and-Cleaning-Data-Course-Project/CODEBOOK.md

 MergedData2 (10299 rows, 88 columns) is created by subsetting MergedData, selecting only columns: ID, activity and the measurements on the mean and standard deviation (std) for each measurement

-Appropriately labels the data set with descriptive variable names All Acc in column’s name replaced by Accelerometer.
+Appropriately labels the data set with descriptive variable names:

+- All Acc in column’s name replaced by Accelerometer.
-All Gyro in column’s name replaced by Gyroscope.
+- All Gyro in column’s name replaced by Gyroscope.
-All BodyBody in column’s name replaced by Body.
+- All BodyBody in column’s name replaced by Body.
-All Mag in column’s name replaced by Magnitude.
+- All Mag in column’s name replaced by Magnitude.
-All start with character f in column’s name replaced by Frequency.
+- All start with character f in column’s name replaced by Frequency.
-All start with character t in column’s name replaced by Time.
+- All start with character t in column’s name replaced by Time.

 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
 Sumarizing (180 rows, 88 columns) is created by sumarizing MergedData2 taking the means of each variable for each activity and each subject, after groupped by subject and activity.